StiaanSteyn/system-monitor/README.md

-# system-monitor
-Python script for monitoring CPU, Memory, and Disk usage.
 # 🖥️ System Resource Monitor

 A simple Python script that monitors system **CPU, Memory, and Disk usage**, logging the results with timestamps.